ajgroh/ML-Group-33/index.md

 To address this problem, we realized that we need to get more data so that our model will be able to accurately classify points and not get trapped predicting all 0's.
 We then adjusted our focus to adding to our dataset by creating a webscraping script that automatically pulls the necessary data off the Pro Football Reference website and formats that labeled data into a csv.
 This saved us a lot of manual labeling and pulling of data and allowed us to greatly expand our dataset.
 The total number of datapoints went from 96 to 670.
 The script that we wrote allowed us to get seasonal data for every team in the NFL for every season between 2000 and 2020.
 There was one team, the Houston Texans, that didn't have data for 2000 or 2001, and this is because they did not have their NFL debut until 2002.

-Once we had the script to web scrape all of this data and create a CSV file, we were able to quickly modify our features.
-The script takes roughly 2 minutes to get all of the data and create the CSV file, so playing with the dataset was not too taxing.
-After running the new dataset through our algorithms a few times, we decided that we should add another feature to our dataset: Win Ratio.
+Once running our algorithms on the newly expanded dataset, we saw a pretty consistent accuracy, but it was lower than we were hoping, with the algorithiims averaging 75-80% accuracy.
+We took a closer look at the features we chose and the features available from the original dataset and decided that the win ratio is a valuable feature that could bring our models some higher accuracy.
+Because we had the script to web scrape all of this data and create a CSV file, we were able to quickly modify our features.
+The script takes roughly 2 minutes to get all of the data and create the CSV file, so adding the Win Ratio feature to our dataset was quite easy.

 ![Dataframe Info](/img/dfinfo.PNG)